Bradie Tennell: 2022–23 season: More ups and downs

-After waiting several months to allow her foot to heal, Tennell traveled to France in July to visit with choreographer Benoit Richaud in La Garde.
-Her time there prompted her to decide to switch to training with Richaud and technical coach Cedric Tour in Nice full-time.
+After waiting several months to allow her foot to heal, Tennell traveled to France in July to work with her longtime choreographer, Benoit Richaud, in La Garde.
+Her time there prompted her to switch to training with Richaud and technical coach Cedric Tour in Nice full-time.
 Describing her rationale for the move, she said, "it was really just being able to experience something new in the sport as far as training methods and technique.
 For me, it wasn't necessarily about learning something new but more about looking at things in a different way.
-That really intrigued me because, at this stage in my career."
+That really intrigued me, at this stage in my career".
+She started to learn French and trained with Adam Siao Him Fa.
+She and Richaud created a short program that Tennell thought showed a different side to her skating and hoped would "bring more awareness to a social issue that I feel is very important in today's society".